handsontable/handsontable/docs/12.0/guides/cell-functions/cell-validator.md

 Use the **validator**  method to easily validate synchronous or asynchronous changes to a cell.
 If you need more control, **beforeValidate** and **afterValidate** plugin hooks are available.
 In the below example, `email_validator_fn` is an async validator that resolves after 1000 ms.

 Use the **allowInvalid** option to define if the grid should accept input that does not validate.
-If you need to modify the input (e.g. censor bad words, uppercase first letter), use the plugin hook **beforeChange**.
+If you need to modify the input (e.g., censor bad words, uppercase first letter), use the plugin hook **beforeChange**.

 By default, all invalid cells are marked by `htInvalid` CSS class.
 If you want to change class to another you can basically add the `invalidCellClassName` option to Handsontable settings.
 For example: